prysmaticlabs/prysm/sharding/README.md

 1.  _**Subscribe to incoming block headers:**_ the client will begin by issuing a subscription over JSON-RPC for block headers from the running geth node.

-2.  _**Check shards for eligible proposer:**_ On incoming headers, the client will interact with the SMC to check if the current collator is an eligible collator for upcoming periods (only a few minutes notice)
+2.  _**Check shards for eligible collator:**_ On incoming headers, the client will interact with the SMC to check if the current collator is an eligible collator for upcoming periods (only a few minutes notice)

 3.  _**If the collator is selected, fetch proposals from proposal nodes and add collation headers to SMC:**_ Once a collator is selected, he/she only has a small timeframe to add collation headers through the SMC, so he/she looks for proposals from proposer nodes and accepts those that offer the highest payouts.
 The collator then countersigns the collation header, receives the full collation with its body after signing, and adds it to the SMC through PoS consensus.